 - Tutorial link: Set up SMTP in WordPress using SendGrid with WP Mail SMTP

 Mailgun is a popular email service provider that allows website owners to send large quantities of emails.
-You can send your first 10,000 emails for free every month, though beyond that it’s a paid service.
+You can send your first 5,000 emails per month for free during your first 3 months, though beyond that it’s a paid service.

 - Plugin: WP Mail SMTP

 - Tutorial: Set up SMTP in WordPress using MailGun with WP Mail SMTP

 Postmark doesn’t allow you to use public domain emails such as Gmail and Yahoo.
 You can only use an email address from the domains you own (such as www.yoursite.com).
 With Postmark, your first 25000 email credits are free.
 Then, you’ll need to purchase credits.